 Women have been told to expect hot flashes, disrupted sleep, fatigue, weight gain, depression, and decreased sex drive as they enter into menopause.
 But the transition doesn’t have to be disruptive.
 Here are six natural remedies to minimize menopausal symptoms.

 Peri-menopause is the time leading up to the end of menses.
 When a woman has not had a period for one year, she is considered menopausal.
 Decreases in progesterone and estrogen, a woman’s 2 main sex hormones, are the first shift into menopause.
 That’s when symptoms may crop up, usually due to stress on the adrenal glands.
 The adrenals are the command and control center of the body and are responsible for the release of cortisol and sex hormones.
 The adrenals communicate with the hypothalamus and thyroid through a complex feedback loop to trigger the release of sex hormones and thyroid hormone.

 Ideally, one should transition into menopause without experiencing major symptoms, but sadly, this is pretty rare these days.
-During menopause, the adrenals “take over” for the ovaries to help manage dropping hormone levels produced by the ovaries.
+During menopause, the adrenals “take over” for the ovaries to help manage and produce dropping hormone levels produced by the ovaries.
 If your adrenals are taxed from stress, poor diet, lack of sleep, too much sugar/booze, and pain/inflammation, you may experience more severe menopausal symptoms.

-Six Natural Remedies for Menopausal Symptoms
+Six Natural Remedies for Menopause Symptoms

-6. Get 8-9 hours sleep, exercise (but don’t over-exercise!), keep blood sugar levels stable by eating in regular intervals (also drains adrenals when blood sugar levels spike and crash), and support the liver!
+6. Get 7-8 hours sleep, exercise (but don’t over-exercise!), keep blood sugar levels stable by eating in regular intervals (also drains adrenals when blood sugar levels spike and crash), and support the liver!
 Your liver metabolizes hormones and could use support during this transition.
 Read more on how to support the liver here.
 If you’re having trouble sleeping, try this herbal sleep support.
 It’s great because it’s a blend of botanicals, nutrients, and neurotransmitter precursors designed to support sleep.
 This passion flower extract has been a life saver for my clients too.
 Keep it by your bedside and take it before bed and when you wake in the middle of the night.